Manage Files on HDFS with the Command Line

 #Displays the size of the directories in the hadoop directory including the geolocation.csv file hdfs dfs -du /user/hadoop/ /user/hadoop/geolocation/geolocation.csv

 Download Files From HDFS to Local File System

 hdfs dfs -get:

-- Copies/Downloads files from HDFS to the local file system
+The command get Copies/Downloads files from HDFS to the local file system:

 hdfs dfs -getmerge

-- Concatenates files in the same directory or from multiple directories as long as we specify their location and outputs them to the local file system, as can be seen in the Usage below.
+The getmerge command takes a source directory file or files as input and concatenates files in src into the local destination file.
+This command concatenates files in the same directory or from multiple directories as long as we specify their location and outputs them to the local file system, as can be seen in the Syntax below:

-Help command opens the list of commands supported by Hadoop Data File System (HDFS)
+The help command opens the list of commands supported by Hadoop Data File System (HDFS):

 Congratulations!
-We just learned to use commands to manage our sf-salaries-2011-2013.csv and sf-salaries-2014.csv dataset files in HDFS.
+We just learned to use commands to manage our geolocation.csv and trucks.csv dataset files in HDFS.
 We learned to create, upload and list the the contents in our directories.
 We also acquired the skills to download files from HDFS to our local file system and explored a few advanced features of HDFS file management using the command line.